 So this is my new right collarbone.
 I’m pretty happy — as happy as one can be, I guess — with the new shape.
 And I’m proud that I healed it myself, trusting nature to do its job (though that was tough sometimes).
 There are some fairly good resources online for people with broken collarbones wanting to know what to do.
 I really had no idea, and never went to the doctor, so I did a lot of Googling.
 I got the most (but not necessarily the best) information from these two websites:

 Here are my hard-earned tips and tricks to avoid and cure repetitive stress disorders, especially of the hands and arms (such as carpel tunnel and golfer’s elbow) from sewing, knitting, or sitting at a desk.

 I was telling this story last night and it’s just too good not to write up.
 I think it’s one of the very best penis-related stories I took away from my nursing career.
 You’re warned, so keep reading.
-One fairly quiet evening on a orthopedic ward I entered another nurse’s patient’s room to request her… continue reading

 I’ve been meaning to write something like this for a long time.
 Even though I haven’t been working as a nurse for the past two years, I am still an RN, and have plenty experience in hospitals to write something didactic.
 Between 2001 and 2009 I had experience working in eleven different hospitals and over thirty different hospital units.
 My field was medical surgical nursing and my specialities were medicine, GI, Women’s Health, L&D, Mother/Baby, Ortho/Neuro, total joint, rehabilitation, cardiac/telemetry, renal/transplant, bariatrics, burns, trauma, and transplant.
 I did a little bit of everything… except OR, ICU, PACU, and ER.
 If you are visiting a sick person in the ICU or ER, parts of this primer won’t apply.

 In nursing lingo, a “boost” is where you use sheets placed underneath a patient to help lift the patient towards the head of the bed.
 Because the head of a hospital bed raises mechanically, patients just tend to slide down towards the foot.
 Boosting is something nursing staff do frequently, every day.
 In fact, boost is probably the most common word spoken in hospital hallways, and there is even universal pantomime for “Can I get a boost?,” which looks a little like a lateral jump-rope swing.

 I’m was thinking just now, and intermittently through Sunday, about the magic of peanut butter sandwiches.
 On Saturday I cared for a kind-souled quadriplegic man.
 After I remarked on the large scar on his coccyx, he told me that for five years he suffered a bedsore there.
 He, his wife, doctors and nurses tried everything to make it heal.
 When someone suggested he eat peanut butter sandwiches daily, he did, and within two weeks the sore magically healed.
 I think about it and want to say of course it was the extra protein that did the trick, but my whimsical side believes it was the trick that did the trick.

 So the other evening I dragged myself out in 90+ degree weather and rode the Portland Mountain Bike Short Track Series without chapstick.
 I swear if I had had chapstick I could have won the race, but I didn’t.
 Stupid, stupid stupid.
-The race was fun, especially the muddy parts (which I detoured through in… continue reading

 You see, every once in a while a senior nurse will do something they don’t teach in school.
 Whether it be an outmoded technique, a time-saving trick, or something completely off-target, it always provides insight into the suspiciously – frighteningly – vast scope of nursing practice.
 What Lorna did had me thinking one of us had clear missed her calling.